pupilfirst/wd201-scripts/nodejs-deep-dive/callbacks-promise-async-await/README.md

 Keyword `async` can only be used with a function declaration.
 It tells the JS runtime to wrap the function within a `Promise`.
 So a function marked as `async` would return a Promise and value would be returned when the promise is fulfilled.

 Keyword `await` can only be used with a `Promise`.
 It can only be used within a function which is marked as `async`.
-The `async` keyword tells the JS runtime to hold the program execution till the promise is resolved or rejected.
+The `await` keyword tells the JS runtime to hold the program execution till the promise is resolved or rejected.

 We can now rewrite our sample code to use async / await: